 - Understanding Different Styles Of Travel Backpacks

 Travel Backpacks for Europe

 Osprey Atmos 65 AG Men’s:

 This is the pack I carry.
-It’s large size works well for me since we’re permanently living out of our packs.
+It’s large size works well for those who will the wide range of climates in Europe.
 The suspension system in the bag is also top of the line, I haven’t found a pack that fits better on my back.
 My largest complaint is it’s a rather odd shape, weight, and inability to stand up on its own due to an internal frame.

 Osprey Aura AG 65 Pack – Women’s